-We are currently developing four pharmaceutical products for patients suffering from cancer or pain.
-SUSTOL® (granisetron) Injection, extended release ("SUSTOL") is being developed for the prevention of both acute and delayed chemotherapy-induced nausea and vomiting ("CINV") associated with moderately emetogenic chemotherapy or highly emetogenic chemotherapy.
-Our New Drug Application for SUSTOL is pending review with the U.S. Food and Drug Administration ("FDA"), and has been assigned a Prescription Drug User Fee Act goal date of January 17, 2016.
-HTX-019, also being developed for the prevention of CINV, has the potential to become the first polysorbate 80-free, intravenous formulation of aprepitant, a neurokinin-1 receptor antagonist.
-HTX-011, a long-acting formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory meloxicam, is being developed for the prevention of post-operative pain.
-HTX-003, a long-acting formulation of buprenorphine, is being developed for the management of chronic pain and opioid addiction.
-All of our product candidates utilize our innovative science and technology platforms, including our proprietary Biochronomer® drug delivery technology, which can deliver therapeutic levels of a wide range of otherwise short-acting pharmacological agents over a period of days to weeks with a single injection.
+We are currently developing pharmaceutical product candidates for patients suffering from cancer or pain.
+SUSTOL® (granisetron) Injection, extended release ("SUSTOL"), is a subcutaneous formulation being developed for the prevention of both acute and delayed chemotherapy-induced nausea and vomiting ("CINV") associated with moderately emetogenic chemotherapy or highly emetogenic chemotherapy.
+Our New Drug Application ("NDA") for SUSTOL is pending review with the U.S. Food and Drug Administration ("FDA") and was assigned a Prescription Drug User Fee Act goal date of January 17, 2016.
+We were notified by the FDA of delays in the review of the SUSTOL NDA in January 2016, February 2016 and April 2016.
+On April 18, 2016, we announced the FDA had indicated that no substantive deficiencies had been identified with the NDA and labeling discussions had begun.

+In addition to SUSTOL, we are currently developing HTX-019, an intravenous formulation of the neurokinin-1 receptor antagonist aprepitant, for the prevention of CINV and HTX-011, a long-acting injectable formulation of the local anesthetic bupivacaine in a fixed-dose combination with the anti-inflammatory agent meloxicam, for the prevention of post-operative pain.